Benji377/home/pagecontents/projects/Storyteller.md

 enddate: '2019-06-21'
 ---

-A small app without GUI that is able to recognize files in a folder and read out the content of them to you using an intelligent voice system.
+A small app that is able to recognize files in a folder and read out the content of them to you using an intelligent voice system.
+It does have a small GUI